ManyMath/darti/README.md

 # Acknowledgements

-Thank you Diego "rehrar" Salazar and Cypher Stack for commissioning work on pub.dev/packages/tor which led me to make this Dart (Flutter-less) alternative.
+Thank you Diego "rehrar" Salazar and Cypher Stack for commissioning work on pub.dev/packages/tor which led me to make this Dart alternative which does not require Flutter.